qms95/nlp-processor/notes.md

 Pick one or two lines of the haiku from actual haiku or other poems.
 Then add a line or two from the corpus (e.g. trump tweets) that both fits the syllables and rhymes with the end(s) of the real poetic line.
-I think both sour
+I think both sources could b